-Hyperbaric oxygen therapy (HBOT) has been an important tool in medical science for over 50 years as a way to help fight infections, poisons, and heart disease.
-But it’s not until more recently that hyperbaric therapy has found a role in sports medicine, enabling athletes to heal faster from sports injuries.
+Hyperbaric oxygen therapy (HBOT) has been an important tool in medical science for over 50 years.
+It was a way to help fight infections, poisons, and heart disease.
+But it’s not until more recently that hyperbaric therapy has found a role in sports medicine.
+This treatment enabled athletes to heal faster from sports injuries.

-Among MMA fighters, one of the most outspoken proponents of hyperbaric oxygen therapy has been Urijah Faber, who credits hyperbaric treatments for healing his broken hands quickly.
-And other fighters have followed Faber’s example by trying hyperbaric chambers or even buying their own, including Cain Velazquez, TJ Dillashaw, and Daniel Cormier.
+Among MMA fighters, one of the most outspoken proponents of hyperbaric oxygen therapy has been Urijah Faber.
+He who credits hyperbaric treatments for healing his broken hands quickly.
+And other fighters have followed Faber’s example by trying hyperbaric chambers or even buying their own.
+Some of these fighters are Cain Velazquez, TJ Dillashaw, and Daniel Cormier.

-Oxygen therapy has also been touted by top athletes in other sports, including soccer’s Cristiano Ronaldo, swimming’s Michael Phelps, and pro wrestling’s Daniel Bryan.
-The training staffs of major-league teams in the NBA, NFL, NHL, and others regularly use hyperbaric therapy for injured players as well.
+Top athletes in other sports have touted oxygen therapy.
+These athletes include soccer’s Cristiano Ronaldo, swimming’s Michael Phelps, and pro wrestling’s Daniel Bryan.
+The training staff of major-league teams in professional sports regularly use hyperbaric therapy for injured players as well.

 And HBOT isn’t just for healing anymore.
-Many of these athletes now make it a regular part of their training routine to speed recovery.
-When a muscle is worked hard enough it becomes deoxygenated and fills with lactic acid, which is what causes muscle tiredness and pain.
+Many of these athletes now make it a regular part of their training routine to speedy recovery.
+When athletes work their muscles hard enough, it becomes deoxygenated and fills with lactic acid.
 A hyperbaric environment should theoretically help flush the muscle with fresh oxygen faster, returning it to full strength.

 But is it worth checking out for you?

 The Science and Theory Behind Hyperbaric Oxygen Therapy